AFINet is a free-to-join Network, providing a platform which:

 • develops research, policy and practice in the field.

-CLICK HERE TO JOIN AFINET
+• CLICK HERE TO JOIN AFINET

 All Webinars are recorded and those recordings are made available a few days later on the AFINet website www.afinetwork.info/webinar-series/recent-webinars.
 The list of past Webinars is below, beneath the programme for future ones.

 Participation in each webinar is free, but to join, you MUST register beforehand.
 For each Webinar that you are interested in, please register in the few days before it starts, via webropol.com/s/afinetwebinar.
 Below the programme you can find a video recording of each Webinar that has been presented so far, along with the PowerPoint slides for that Webinar.
 As we are a small charity, if you can donate a small amount for each webinar, this would be really appreciated.
-We suggest 25Euro or £20.
-Paypal takes about 5% of the payment and banks can take up to 20% so Paypal is preferable.
+We suggest 30Euro/Dollars or £25 Paypal takes about 5% of the payment and banks can take up to 20% so Paypal is preferable.

 Payment Details - You can request an invoice - gillvelleman@gmail.com